wighawag/tutorial-hardhat-deploy/README.md

 yarn hardhat --network rinkeby deploy
 ```

-If everything went well, you should see something like that :
+If everything went well, you should see something like:

 ```
 Nothing to compile